 Holy Week in Salamanca

 Salamanca holds one of the oldest Holy Week processions in Spain.
 It dates back to the 13th century.
 10.000 penitents from the 18 brotherhoods make 24 processions from Good Friday to Easter Sunday.
 Stunning Salamanca is one of the most beautiful cities in Spain and a famous university city in Spain.
 Salamanca University is the second oldest university in Europe (after Bologna in Italy) and the oldest university in Spain.
-One of the most notable Holy Week processions in Salamanca is the procession of students of Salamanca university.
+One of the most notable Holy Week processions in Salamanca is the procession of students of Salamanca University.

 Book your stay in Salamanca and see the incredible Semana Santa in Salamanca!